adrianbobola/SchoolProjects/README.md

-# Welcome to my GitHub reposity!
+# Welcome to my GitHub repository!

 There you can find all my school projects